godotengine/godot-docs/tutorials/audio/sync_with_audio.rst

     var time = $Player.get_playback_position() + AudioServer.get_time_since_last_mix()

-To increase precision, substract the latency information (how much it takes for the audio to be heard after it was mixed):
+To increase precision, subtract the latency information (how much it takes for the audio to be heard after it was mixed):

 .. tabs::
  .. code-tab:: gdscript GDScript